mithereal/ex_membership/README.md

 ![GitHub](https://img.shields.io/github/license/mithereal/ex_membership)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/mithereal/ex_membership/main)

 Membership is toolkit for granular feature management for members.
-It allows you to define granular features such
+It allows you to define features such
-as: [:can_edit, :can_delete] on a per module basis each module has an ets backed registry with {function, permission} tuple. this allows us to have plans with multiple features which members can subscribe to we then can hold each user in a registry and compare features on a function level.
+as: [:can_edit, :can_delete] on a per module basis each module has an ets backed registry with {function, permission} tuple. this allows us to have plans and roles with multiple features which members can subscribe to we then can hold each user in a registry and compare features on a function level.

 Here is a small example: